sancliffe/ollama-cloud-voice-assistant/docs/INTEGRATION.md

 ### 1.5 Seed the Model (5-10 minutes, happens once)

-Run the seeding script (from gke-ollama-spot-ai root):
+Run the seeding script (from the backend directory):

 ```bash
 ./scripts/seed-initial-model.sh